Transgender people in China: Social support and public opinion

+According to a 2021 report done by Beijing LGBT Centre, a third of the 293 respondents who had gone through gender reassignment surgery said they "continued to use the gender they were assigned with at birth", mostly due to workplace and familial pressures.

 Challenges

 Youth

 Transgender youth in China face many challenges.
 One study found that Chinese parents report 0.5% (1:200) of their 6 to 12-year children AMAB and 0.6% (1:167) of children AFAB often or always 'state the wish to be the other gender'.
 0.8% (1:125) of 18- to 24-year-old university students who were AMAB (whose sex/gender as indicated on their ID card is male) report that the 'sex/gender I feel in my heart' is female, while another 0.4% indicating that their perceived gender was 'other'.
 Among students AFAB, 2.9% (1:34) indicated they perceived their gender as male, while another 1.3% indicated 'other'.

 One transgender man recounts his childhood as one filled with confusion and peer bullying.
-In school he was mocked for being a tomboy and was regularly disciplined by teachers for displaying rowdy boy-like behavior.
-Some recommended to his parents that he be institutionalized.
+In school, he was mocked for being a tomboy and was regularly disciplined by teachers for displaying rowdy boy-like behavior.
+Some recommended that his parents have him institutionalized.

 These attitudes may be slowly changing and many Chinese youth are able to live happy and well-adjusted lives as members of the LGBTQ+ community in modern China.
-In July 2012 the BBC reported that the new open economy has led to more freedom of sexual expression in China.
+In July 2012, the BBC reported that the new open economy has led to more freedom of sexual expression in China.

 In 2021, China's first clinic for transgender children and adolescents was set up at the Children's Hospital of Fudan University in Shanghai to safely and healthily manage transgender minors' transition.
+The opening of the clinic received positive coverage by state media despite recent crackdowns on LGBTQ activists, censorship of LGBTQ accounts, and an emphasis on traditional gender roles, attracting "slight confusion".
+The 2022 Chinese expert consensus on multidisciplinary treatment of gender identity disorder' recommends puberty blockers as a treatment for transgender youth.
+As of 2025, there are 7 medical centers that provide treatment to transgender youth and 3 of those offer puberty suppression as a treatment option.

 According to a survey conducted by Peking University, Chinese trans female students face strong discrimination in many areas of education.
 Sex segregation is found everywhere in Chinese schools and universities: student enrollment (for some special schools, universities and majors), appearance standards (hairstyles and uniforms included), private spaces (bathrooms, toilets and dormitories included), physical examinations, military trainings, conscription, PE classes, PE exams and physical health tests.
 Chinese students are required to attend all the activities according to their legal gender marker.
-Otherwise they will be punished.
 It is also difficult to change the gender information of educational attainments and academic degrees in China, even after sex reassignment surgery, which results in discrimination against well-educated trans women.